jonellwood/VSA-Kaseya-Certified-Technician/Automation.md

 Each Event Set can have multiple rules or lines that will either be ignored or trigger an alarm.
 Event Sets must have defined rules or filters within them to match specific event logs.
 Filters must be matched exactly to the event log.
 Therefore, if a filter is entered incorrectly by just one character, digit, or space, the alarm will not be triggered.

 ! **Testing Event Sets**: It is recommended to test Event Sets prior to deployment to ensure they function correctly.
-Microsoft Windows has an `code`eventcreate`code` command allowing you to create generic or fake Event Logs within the Event Viewer.
+Microsoft Windows has an `eventcreate` command allowing you to create generic or fake Event Logs within the Event Viewer.
 This can be used to test if Event Log Alerts are working or if a specific Event Set is working as designed.